 Debt drains your brain

-Another expert interviewed in Thinking Money is Princeton University psychology professor Eldar Shafir, who tested how financial stress affects our ability to think and perform basic tasks.
+Another expert interviewed by Thinking Money is, Princeton University psychology professor Eldar Shafir, who tested how financial stress affects our ability to think and perform basic tasks.
 In other words, how money eats up our mental bandwidth.